 Kranji War Memorial

-The Kranji War Memorial (9, Woodlands Road 22km), which is situated far away from the city centre in the northern area of Singapore, is where thousands of the Allied soldiers who died in Southeast Asia in World War II are buried.
+The Kranji War Memorial is far from the city centre, in the northern area of Singapore.
+This is where thousands of the Allied soldiers who died in Southeast Asia in World War II are buried.
 A register of the names of the soldiers who participated in the war is available for inspection.
 Singapore's presidents are also buried at Kranji.
+It's easy to find the cemetery via public transport.
+Take the MRT to Kranji station.

 - Address: 9 Woodlands Road, Singapore 738656